 Reds vs. Phillies Highlights

-Nick Castellanos and Bryson Stott hit back-to-back home runs to lead the Phillies to a 4-1 win against the Reds
+Rhys Hoskins drove in three RBI's and J.T.
+Realmuto belted a home run to lead the Phillies to a 7-5 win over the Reds

-Nick Castellanos and Bryson Stott hit back-to-back home runs to lead the Phillies to a 4-1 win against the Reds
+Rhys Hoskins drove in three RBI's and J.T.
+Realmuto belted a home run to lead the Phillies to a 7-5 win over the Reds

-WARNING: This article contains details of suicide A new study from a group of University of British Columbia researchers takes a deep dive into the pressures professional men's hockey players feel to stay silent despite serious personal problems.
-The study, published last month in the journal Qualitative Research in Sport, Exercise and Health, involved in-depth interviews with 19 men who are current or former pro hockey players.
-All but one had played in the National Hockey League.
-Through those

 HERNING, Denmark — Canada's Marie-Philip Poulin and Sarah Fillier each scored four goals in a 14-1 win over Denmark in an international women's hockey exhibition game Saturday.
 The first meeting of the two countries in women's hockey since 1992 was a warmup for the world championship starting Thursday in Herning and Frederikshavn, Denmark.
 The Danes ranked 10th in the world are the host team for the first time.
 Canada, the reigning Olympic and world champion, is ranked No. 1.
 Their lone meeting